It’s no secret that some of us scratch our heads over how to limit screen time. It shouldn’t be so difficult. Just turn off the TV, right?

 1. Get off your own screen (yes, parents, that’s YOU!)

 Be a role model.
-There is a time and a place for watching or scrolling or searching, but show your kids how you limit your own electronic use.
-Nothing is more sad than a child trying to get the attention of their parent, who is glued to their screen.
+There is a time and a place for watching, scrolling or searching, but show your kids how you limit your own electronic use.
+Nothing is more sad than a child trying to get the their parent’s attention, who is glued to their screen.
+Setting a good example and prioritizing face-to-face interactions, you can teach your kids the real connection comes from human interaction, not just screen use.
 Most parents don’t want their Au Pair on the phone during work hours anyway.
 That leads me to my next point…

 2. Talk to your kids about the impact of too much screen time.